edegreef/PUMA-reference-genome/README.md

 * **Step 8:** Evaluating final genome stats with **QUAST**
 * **Step 9:** More assessment on final genome using **BUSCO**

-Step 10 is in the "blast_contigs" folder, with codes for checking the reference genome (phased) for any contaminants
+Step 10 is in the "blast_contigs" folder, with codes for checking the reference genome (phased) for any contaminants.
+This step can be done at any stage.

 * **Step 10:** Checking genome for contamination using **BLAST+**